Common Pitfalls in Reed Making and How to Avoid Them

 2. Over- or Under-Scraping the Tip

 The tip is crucial for response and articulation.
 Too much scraping can make the reed weak and unstable, while too little scraping can cause resistance and a harsh sound.
+I feel it is probably best to not over-scrape the tip, especially in the beginning.
+Arrive at the correct thickness, not start at the correct thickness.

 How to avoid it: